GeoscienceAustralia/PyRate/pyrate/core/phase_closure/readme.md

 # Phase closure correction parameters

 # closure_thr:         Closure threshold for each pixel in multiples of pi, e.g. 0.5 = pi/2, 1 = pi.
-# avg_ifg_err_thr:     Ifgs with more than this fraction of pixels above the closure threshold, on average, will be dropped entirely.
+# ifg_drop_thr:        Ifgs with more than this fraction of pixels above the closure threshold in all
+#                      loops it participates in, will be dropped entirely.
 # min_loops_per_ifg:   Ifgs are dropped entirely if they do not participate in at least this many closure loops.
 # max_loop_length:     Closure loops with up to this many edges will be used.
 # max_loop_redundancy: A closure loop will be discarded if all constituent ifgs in that loop have
 #                      already contributed to a number of loops equal to this parameter.
 closure_thr:         0.5
-avg_ifg_err_thr:     0.05
+ifg_drop_thr:        0.05
 min_loops_per_ifg:   2
 max_loop_length:     4
 max_loop_redundancy: 2